tin6150/inet-dev-class/mapbox/mapboxTileService.rst

   -X POST = create/append tileset
   -X PUT  = create/replace tileset - so, maybe better to use PUT

-even after replace (ie there is existing tileset recipe, have to run other commands to recreate tileset, probably a publish)
+even after replace (ie there is existing tileset recipe, have to the publish step to get it reprocesssed to a new vector tileset

 the Tileset CLI toolkit (github) does this conversion automatically, so good reason to use it (installed to lunaria) ref: https://docs.mapbox.com/help/tutorials/get-started-mts-and-tilesets-cli/#create-a-tileset-source
 	source venv4mapbox/bin/activate